ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 # Microsoft SQL Server Trace Flags
-Complete list of Microsoft SQL Server trace flags (520 trace flags)
+Complete list of Microsoft SQL Server trace flags (521 trace flags)

 **REMEMBER: Be extremely careful with trace flags, test in your test environment first.
 And consult professionals first if you are the slightest uncertain about the effects of your changes.**
+**Trace flag behavior may not be supported in future releases of SQL Server.**

 Headers:
  - [What are Microsoft SQL Server Trace Flags?](#what-are-microsoft-sql-server-trace-flags)